cwarden45/DTC_Scripts/Dante_Labs/README.md

 I checked my Veritas WGS alignments, and this matches the genotype in my 23andMe report ([GT](IGV_F.rs12906126.png)).

 I checked my raw AncestryDNA data, and I couldn't find a genotype for rs12906126.
-So, perhaps this genotype was **imputed**, and that was the cause of the problem?
+I contacted the company and they said that they don't impute genotypes, although I am not sure what is the alternative explanation.

 **11) Fitness:** *Rotator cuff disease (page 5)*: 23andMe upload says "People with your genetic profile are likely to have a **higher** susceptibility to rotator cuff disease" while AncestryDNA upload says "People with your genetic profile are likely to have **regular** susceptibility to rotator cuff disease".
 I believe this is due to a difference in the genotype for the [rs1800972](https://www.ncbi.nlm.nih.gov/snp/rs1800972) variant in the DEFB1 gene (GG for 23andMe on page 102; CC for AncestryDNA on page 102)

 I checked my Veritas WGS and Genos Exome alignments, and this matches the genotype in my 23andMe report ([GG](IGV_F.rs1800972.png)).

-I checked my raw 23andMe data, the genotype was in fact "GG".  ***So, this may be a truely inaccurate genotype, but this only makes up 1 out of the 11 discordant genotypes that I found.***
+I checked my raw 23andMe data, the genotype was in fact "GG".  ***So, looks like a truely inaccurate genotype, but this only makes up 1 out of the 11 discordant genotypes that I found.***

 There may exist issues, but this is what I could find.
 When the uploaded .vcf report is complete, then I can add that for 1 report.

 Also, for the 11 discordant genotypes described above, only 2 ([rs2304795](https://www.ncbi.nlm.nih.gov/snp/rs2304795) and [rs956868](https://www.ncbi.nlm.nih.gov/snp/rs956868)) were listed in ClinVar.
 This would be consistent with questioning if these were actionable, robust, and highly predictive results.

-While I didn't see any inconsistent genotypes by eye between the "Wellness and Lifestyle" reports for 23andMe and AncestryDNA data, I am a [cystic fiborsis carrier](http://cdwscience.blogspot.com/2019/08/digging-deeper-into-my-cystic-fibrosis.html) and **both reports from Dante Labs *incorrectly* said that I was *not* an cystic fibrosis carrier**.
+While I didn't see any inconsistent genotypes by eye between the "Wellness and Lifestyle" reports for 23andMe and AncestryDNA data, I am a [cystic fibrosis carrier](http://cdwscience.blogspot.com/2019/08/digging-deeper-into-my-cystic-fibrosis.html) and **both reports from Dante Labs *incorrectly* said that I was *not* an cystic fibrosis carrier**.
 So, I would say that there was at least 1 serious problem that I found with each report.

 I was also a little concerned that the link to upload my "Wellness & Lifestyle" 23andMe data actually said "AncestryDNA: Fitness (Kit ID: TPD16382842155959)" as well as "Upload Your Genetic Data from 23andMe".
 However, the report I recieved was in fact different than the other reports (so, I would consider this a minor typo.)